ANPI: Structure

 The association is currently structured with local groups, district groups, council groups, and provincial and regional committees.
 The association's headquarters are at Via degli Scipioni 271, Rome.

 Arrigo Boldrini was the ANPI president from the first congress (1947) until 2006.
 Until June 2009 Tino Casali was the honorary president, Raimondo Ricci was the national president and Armando Cossutta was the vice-president.

 In April 2011 the national committee of the ANPI elected new leadership.
 Carlo Smuraglia, partisan fighter, lawyer, senator, and labor-rights professor was elected to be the new national president.
 The following vice-presidents were also elected: Armando Cossutta, Luciano Guerzoni, Giovanna Stanka Hrovatin, Lino "William" Michelini, Carla Nespolo, Marisa Ombra, Alessandro Pollio Salimbeni, and Massimo Rendina.
 National secretaries include: Carlo Smuraglia (Presidente), Luciano Guerzoni, Marisa Ferro, Marisa Ombra, Carla Argenton, Andrea Liparoto, and Paolo Papotti.

 In May 2016 the national committee confirmed the presidency of Carlo Smuraglia, electing Luciano Guerzoni, Carla Nespolo, Marisa Ombra, Alessandro Pollio Salimbeni as vice-presidents.

 In 2017, following an announcement by Smuraglia, Carla Nespolo was elected to the office of national president, the first woman to be elected to the position and also the first president not to have participated in the original partisan struggle in WWII.
 Smuraglia was conferred the title president emeritus.

+On June 28, 2025, on the eightieth anniversary of the liberation of Italy and the election of the first President of the Italian Republic, Enrico De Nicola, the only ANPI section located outside Europe was founded in Montreal, at the headquarters of the historic Quebec union CSN.